 "Better?
 I thought McCoy was your friend?"
 Hasn't she already had this conversation tonight?
 How do these men define friendship, anyway?

 "He is.
 But Jocelyn is a special person.
 And Leonard can be difficult."
 He shrugs.
 "They got a beautiful child out of the deal.
-It's not a total wash."
+It's not a total loss."
 He reaches over, palms off the bedside light, and lies down.
 Conversation over, apparently.